AvanDriel/Musiclibrary-RESTAPI/README.md

 # Musiclibrary RESTAPI

+NOTE: since github doesn't like me uploading the vue part to this repo, I will upload it seperately.
 ### Assignment(s)
 The origal assignment was to build a RESTful API and a Vuejs frontend page to manage the API.
 For this project I descided to make a music library where you can add albums you want to listen to, and later mark them as 'listened'.
 Later I also made an android app to interact with the API on your smartphone.